slashapps/SlashUploader/SlashUploader/server/readme.md

 Current web.config files allows to upload big files.
 In order for the web.config file to take effect - folder must be Application Pool on server, or web.config file should be located on current Application Pool root.

+## Uploads Folder

+Make sure to give "uploads" folder on your server read & write permissions.

 ## Security

 Example code trys to limit file types based on file extenstion.